freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/vue/components/index.md

   </feature-card>
 </div>
 ```
-Now, `featureCardClicked` needs to be a method in the parent component, and it's parameter will hold the data emmited from the `<feature-card>` component.
+Now, `featureCardClicked` needs to be a method in the parent component, and it's parameter will hold the data emitted from the `<feature-card>` component.

 So, our parent component should look like this: